-What's a value chain?
-It's simple, it's all the parts of a business that link up in order to turn income from customers at one end into a product/service the customer values at the other.
+What's a SaaS solution's value chain?
+It's simple, it's all the parts of your offering that link up in order to turn customer income at one end into a solution the customer values at the other.

-In this post I'm putting the value chain into a SaaS context, explaining which half of the chain causes most SaaS companies to fail, and revealing what you can do about it.
+In this post I'm explaining which half of the chain causes most SaaS companies to fail, and revealing what you can do about it.

 The SaaS Value Chain Broken Down